lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/README.md

 ## 08-echo-server
 Illustrates how to establish a handler to respond to events.
 In the example, a server that prints whatever is received is implemented.

+## 09-echo-once
+Illustrates how to establish a handler to respond to the first event it receives.
+In the example, a server that prints the first chunk of data it receives is used.